suryavivekofficial/Dev-Network/README.md

 # Dev Network

-This is a social media clone built using Next.js, NextAuth.js, Prisma, Tailwind CSS, tRPC and WebSockets.
+This is a social media clone built using T3 stack and pusher.

 ## Features